 Okay, back to what I do have picked 🙂

-We are also going to add a vintage window with pretty wreath for above her crib.
-Plus, some DIY farmhouse shelves, done a bit differently than our dining room farmhouse shelves we did last year.
+We are also going to add a vintage window with a pretty wreath above her crib.

 Oh, the curtains!
-I picked up these ones from IKEA but I’m not 100% sure they’re staying.
+I picked up these white curtains from IKEA but I’m not 100% sure they’re staying.
 What do you think?
 Yay or nay?

 Now, as for what I am still deciding on (besides the color of the shiplap doors)

 - changing pad cover

 - whether I should line the inside of the dresser drawers or not

 - finalizing farmhouse shelf decor